Spondool/topmail-blog/_posts/2016-4-26-how-people-can-see-where-you-are-from-your-emails.md

 cover_image: mapscreen.png
 cover_image_caption: "Insecure Email Headers"

-excerpt: "...every email contains information about the IP address of the original sender.
+excerpt: "...every email contains some information about the IP address of the sender.
 That IP address can be used to get a pretty precise location.
 Combine that with the near instant delivery of email and you might as well be wearing a tracking tag like someone on release from prison."

 author:
   name: Daniel Caffrey